JereMalinen/newrelic_varnish_plugin/README.md

 4. Edit the configuration file and fill in your New Relic license key (and any other desired options)
 5. Execute plugin agent (use -h for usage hints)

-Data should now get reported to you'r New Relic account
+Data should now get reported to your New Relic account